 For our 51st episode, I sat down with Noah Mazé.
 Noah co-founded his school, The Mazé Method with his wife, Tracy, nearly a decade ago.
-Together they have pioneered training content to enhance and sharpen the skills of yoga teacher around the world.
-Noah serves as faculty for teacher trainings internationally, and acts as a consultant to corporations developing yoga education programs.
-He is a regular presenter at Wanderlust Festivals and contributes to publications including Yoga International, Yoga Journal and more.
+Together they have pioneered training content to enhance and sharpen the skills of yoga teachers around the world.
+Noah serves as faculty for teacher trainings internationally and acts as a consultant to corporations developing yoga education programs.
+He is a regular presenter at Wanderlust Festivals and contributes to publications including Yoga International, Yoga Journal, and more.
 He offers online classes at Yoga International, Wanderlust TV, and OmStars, and offers a vast array of online content via his own site.

 Listen to the full episode here :

 - 1- Teacher trainings are not only for students that want to be teachers.
 You can have other goals in that learning experience.
 A 200H is just scratching the surface.
 There’s always more to learn.
 We are never really done being a student of yoga, even when you are a certified teacher.

 - Being a good teacher is being authentic to yourself, owning your voice, what you know and don’t know, your experience, and what is not your experience.
 They make no greater claim than what belongs to them, and they find the balance between confidence and humility.

 - When you’re a student-teacher, go to class, but don’t be just a student; peak behind the curtain, be curious about all the things the teacher is considering to make the choices that they are making, the sequence that they are teaching, the instructions that they are giving.
 The more you can have multiple perspectives, the more you’ll learn.

 - Alignment is the shape of the pose we’re going for.
 Any deviation could be considered misalignment, but it doesn’t mean it’s wrong, bad or injurious, it only means it’s not what we are going for at this moment.
 What we label as aligned is limited to a specific context.